 What's the fastest path from Stage 1 to Stage 2?

 Ship one workflow to production in 30 days.
 The constraint is rarely technical.
-It is the absence of a defined path and a decision-maker willing to accept the first version as good enough.
+It's the absence of a defined path and a decision-maker willing to accept the first version as good enough.
 Identify the most permissive stakeholder with a real problem, build the minimum viable AI workflow, deploy it internally, and call it production.
 The bar: real users, real decisions, real data.
 Once something is in production — even at small scale — the conversation about governance, platform, and the next use case becomes concrete instead of hypothetical.
 Concreteness is what accelerates everything else.

 Should the maturity assessment be done by an outside consultant?